alter-kaker/yiddish-reader/README.md

 ### Fonts
 Fonts are included from [Aharon Varady](https://github.com/aharonium/fonts)'s repository for ease and convenience.
 Thanks to Aharon, [Culmus Project](http://culmus.sourceforge.net/), and [Michal Sahar](https://github.com/MichalSahar) for the fonts.

+### The Texts
+Special thanks to [Raphael Finkel](http://www.cs.uky.edu/~raphael/) for making OCR'd texts in Yiddish available before anyone else on the Internet!